ActiveBrainAtlas2/preprocessing-pipeline/docs/Reorganizing_documentation/Reorganization_Plan.md

 2. **Readability** All terms need to be explained before they are used, examples: django, controller, URL ...
 3. **limited scope** Each document file should explain a limited, well define subject.
 Different subjects should be described in different files.
 4. **information hiding** There is a consistent hierarchy in the documentation where each level hides non-critical aspects of the code below it, exposes minimal set of parameters that are used at higher levels.
+5. Automatic generation, using tools such as Sphinx the documentation is combined with the code.
+A compiler can then be used that translates the documentation into a easy to navvigate web format.

 ## Issues with current programmer documentation.